 The dark-eyed white ferret has all-white fur (this is dark-eyed white – shorten DEW) or white fur with some pattern on part of the body (this is a dark-eyed white pattern – shorten Marked DEW).
 The difference between albino and the dark-eyed ferret is in the eyes, as the name says.
 If it’s DEW then all fur must be white, the nose must be pink and the eyes must be burgundy.

-Cinnamon is a slightly different fur color because it has little red color in it.
+A cinnamon ferret is a slightly different fur color because it has little red color in it.
 Cinnamon color ferrets have reddish fur with a white undercoat and legs and tail darker than the rest of the body.
 Their eyes are red to ruby, but there can be black as well.

 The nose in the cinnamon color ferret is beige or pink with a beige pattern or pink which is the rarest nose color.
 This is also the rarest of all types of ferrets.

 A chocolate type of ferret has warm chocolate brown fur with a white undercoat and people can mistake them for a Champagne ferret.
 Eyes should be dark brown or black, but if they are burgundy it’s fine as well.

 The nose, on the other hand, should be a lighter color.
 It should be pink or beige with a light brown pattern, not dark.
 Chocolate ferrets are on the lighter side of the fur coloration like cinnamon ferrets.

 Champagne color ferrets are very similar to chocolate, but diluted version.
 They are also known as sandy ferrets.
 A champagne ferret’s fur should be lighter (beige) and the undercoat should be white to cream, without yellow pigment.